adrybakov/rad-tools/doc/tb2j_plotter.rst

 Script for visualisation of TB2J exchange.out file.
 ---------------------------------------------------

-Allows the user to visualise the exchange.out file.
+Display Isotropic exchange or distances.
-Currently sorting by R vector, distance and template file is supported.
+Currently sorting by R vectors, distances and template file is supported.

 Parameters
 ----------

 ``--filename``, ``-f``

-    Relative or absulute path to the *exchange.out* file, including the name and extention of the file itself.
+    Relative or absulute path to the TB2J exchange output file, including the name and extention of the file.

         *required* : True